WHY EVERYONE IS TALKING ABOUT B CORP

 All certified businesses must make a formal commitment to having a positive impact on the world.
 This means adopting specific wording into their Articles of Association at Companies House, which protect the interests of all stakeholders, including shareholders, employees, and suppliers.

-Bespoke designer-maker Shakti Ellenwood achieved certification at the end of 2021.
+Engagement and wedding jewellery specialist Shakti Ellenwood achieved certification at the end of 2021.
 Her reasons for becoming a B Corp are clear:

 ‘As a goldsmith genuinely dedicated to creating sustainable, ethical jewellery, I wanted to obtain this world-renowned certification to prove my authenticity.
 It means my customers can trust that my business creates a positive impact and delivers artisanal, ethical, jewellery they can feel good about.’

 Ellenwood’s business was praised for its commitment to charitable giving: donating 2% of sales each year to charities like Friends of the Earth and Survival International.